Frequently Asked Questions

 What scholarships are attached to being in the UHP?

 None.
-Our students do tend to win many scholarships from GW and elsewhere, but that's more to do with the type of students they tend to be.
+Our students do tend to win many scholarships from GW and elsewhere, but membership in the UHP is not directly attached to any sort of financial aid.

 How many extra classes do I need to take if I'm in the UHP?